pnp/powerapps-samples/README.md

 > Sharing is caring!

 <img src="https://telemetry.sharepointpnp.com/powerapps-samples/README.md" />
 Troy is trying to be clever and is trying to sneak in a fun comment on the main markdown within the testing fork.
-Let's see if the team catches it. :-)
+Let's see if the team catches it. :-) PS Team will catch easily catch this because they are expecting 31 files and I'll be sending 32 files.
+I'll assume that they may approve this just for fun.